 The Health Department of New York City is cooperating with nightclubs in Brooklyn to provide on-site opioid overdose antidotes and overdose prevention information to clubgoers.
 These new initiatives specifically address the problem of fentanyl-laced cocaine, which is a common nightlife drug compound that often has lethal effects.
 The use of this drug may be unintentional, as users do not know the cocaine is laced with the opioid fentanyl.
-Use of this drug may cause cardiac arrest, and it is illegal to obtain and consume.
+The use of this drug may cause cardiac arrest, and it is illegal to obtain and consume.

 Nightlife in urban areas has always been an environment for increased substance abuse.
 People who attend clubs and bars may not be habitual drug users, but use drugs in those isolated contexts.
 From social smoking and drinking to social drug use, there may be a darker side to this experience.